AdaCore/training_material/courses/spark_essentials/990_spark_example_project/88-spark_example_project.lab.rst

 * In converting Ada code to SPARK, we typically start with lower-level/utility packages

-   - Tend to be more straight-forward
+   - Tend to be more straightforward
    - Each subprogram tends to have few requirements/interactions

 * As a full-scale example, you will take the given Ada package and convert it to SPARK